thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/setup-a-new-connection.md

    Once the connection is added, the "Connection created" screen appears.
 From there, you can do any of the following:
    - Search your external database, by clicking **Search now**.
-   - Sync the data from your external database into ThoughtSpot, by clicking **Sync now**.
-   - Schedule a regular time to sync the data from your external database, by clicking **Schedule sync**.

    No matter which option you choose here, you can do any of them at any time later.